Treaty of Brétigny

 The Treaty of Brétigny was a treaty, drafted on 8 May 1360 and ratified on 24 October 1360, between Kings Edward III of England and John II of France.
-In retrospect, it is seen as having marked the end of the first phase of the Hundred Years' War (1337–1453) as well as the height of English power on the European continent.
+In retrospect, it is seen as having marked the end of the first phase of the Hundred Years' War (1337–1453).

 It was signed at Brétigny, a village near Chartres, and was later ratified as the Treaty of Calais on 24 October 1360.

 Background

 King John II of France, taken as a prisoner of war at the Battle of Poitiers (19 September 1356), worked with King Edward III of England to write out the Treaty of London.
 The treaty was condemned by the French Estates-General, who advised the Dauphin Charles to reject it.

 In response, Edward, who wished to yield few of the advantages claimed in the abortive Treaty of London the year before, besieged Rheims.
 The siege lasted until January and with supplies running low, Edward withdrew to Burgundy.
 After the English army attempted a futile siege of Paris, Edward marched to Chartres, and discussion of terms began in early April.